Phil Wang

-Early life
+Early life and education

-Wang was born in Stoke-on-Trent to an English mother and a Chinese-Malaysian father of Hakka descent.
-A few weeks after his birth, his family returned to the city of Kota Kinabalu in Sabah, Malaysia where his parents had first met in 1982.
+Philip Wang was born on 22 January 1990 in Stoke-on-Trent, Staffordshire, England.
+His mother is English and his father Chinese-Malaysian of Hakka and Kadazan-Dusun descent from suburban Tuaran district in Sabah's northern West Coast Division.
+A few weeks after his birth, his family returned to the city of Kota Kinabalu in Sabah, Malaysia, where his parents had first met in 1982.

-Wang was raised in Kota Kinabalu, Malaysia and educated in Malay, Mandarin, and English.
-He later studied at Jerudong International School in Brunei before moving to Bath in the UK at 16.
-Wang attended Kingswood School and then completed a four-year engineering degree at King's College, Cambridge, where he also served as president of the Cambridge Footlights in 2012.
+Wang was raised in Kota Kinabalu, Malaysia, and educated in Malay, Mandarin, and English.
+He first started secondary studies at Maktab Nasional in Kota Kinabalu before later moving on to the Jerudong International School in Brunei.
+He then moved to Bath, United Kingdom at 16.
+Wang attended Kingswood School and then completed a four-year engineering degree at King's College, Cambridge, where he was president of the Cambridge Footlights in 2012.

 Career

+Live stand-up

 Wang won the 2010 Chortle Student Comedian of the Year Award and, in 2011, Comedy Central's Funniest Student Award.

-Wang has since performed at the Edinburgh Festival Fringe and at the Melbourne International Comedy Festival.
+He performed at the Melbourne International Comedy Festival in March 2015.
+In that year, he was a member of the sketch comedy group Daphne, who performed at the Edinburgh Festival Fringe in August of that year.

+Wang embarked on a worldwide comedy tour ending in 2024.

+TV and radio

 Wang has made numerous television and radio appearances, including on shows such as Taskmaster, Would I Lie to You?, Have I Got News for You (including as compère in 2024), and 8 Out of 10 Cats Does Countdown.
 He has performed stand-up on Live at the Apollo and competed on Roast Battle.
 His BBC Radio 4 comedy special Wangsplaining aired in 2019.